PapersOfMathieuNls/clever-commit/combined.md

 To build our database of code blocks that are related to defect-commits and fix-commits, we first need to identify the respective commits.
 Then, we extract the relevant blocks of code from the commits.

 **Extracting Commits:** CLEVER listens to issue closing events happening on the project tracking system used at Ubisoft.
 Every time an issue is closed, CLEVER retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
-To link fix-commits and their related issues we implemented the SZZ algorithm presented by Kim et al. [@Kim2006c].
+To link fix-commits and their related issues we implemented the well-known SZZ algorithm presented by Kim et al. [@Kim2006c].

 **Extracting Code Blocks:**  Algorithm \ref{alg:extract} presents an overview of how to extract blocks.
 This algorithm receives as arguments, the changesets and the blocks that have been previously extracted.
 Then, Lines 1 to 5 show the $for$ loop that iterates over the changesets.